 If you're not going to match the lengths exactly, I suggest swinging to the opposite end of the spectrum and styling two contrastingly different lengths.
 Specifically, fashion girls love pairing a short jacket (think cropped) with long midi or maxi dresses.
 The look is lengthening, as it draws your eye from the hem of the jacket to the hem of the dress.

 There are few things as uniquely satisfying as wearing a chic, matching set (IMO), and this particularly applies to jacket and dress sets.
-As evidenced by street style snapshots from fashion weeks across the globe, pairing a dress with an identically colored or patterned coat makes for an ideal outfit—and photo opportunity.
+Pairing a dress with an identically colored or patterned coat makes for an ideal outfit.

 Or Color Contrast